 Non-slip liner on shelves, in drawers, and even in between items will help protect your kitchen gear, keep things from shifting, and eliminate rattling when you’re riding down the road.
 It can also protect the shelves in your RV.

-It’s a simple item that solves many potential problems in your RV kitchen.
-There is a variety of textures and styles of this shelf liner.
+Drawer and shelf liner is a simple tool that solves many potential problems in your RV kitchen.
+There are various textures and styles to choose from, so pick what works best for you.

 8. Eco-Friendly Cleaning Cloths